-A horizontal cut of the Delaunay triangulation for this grid is shown in Figure 2a.
-By comparing B and C one can evaluate the agreement between the old interpolation, derivative calculation and volume integration techniques for rectilinear grids and their newly developed irregular-grid-capable alternatives.
-The temperature fields from retrievals B and C are very similar (Figure 3), which confirms that the new Delaunay triangulation based code gives consistent results when run on rectilinear grid.
+The third retrieval (C) was performed on the same set of grid points as B and with the same input parameters, but the grid was treated as irregular; i.e. a Delaunay triangulation was found.
+The algorithms described in Sect.
+2 were used for regularisation.
+A horizontal cut of the Delaunay triangulation for this grid is shown in Fig. 2a.
+By comparing B and C one can evaluate the agreement between the old interpolation, derivative calculation and volume integration techniques for rectilinear grids and their newly developed irregular-gridcapable alternatives.
+The temperature fields from retrievals B and C are very similar (Fig. 3), which confirms that the new Delaunay-triangulation-based code gives consistent results when run on a rectilinear grid.

-- 5 Finally, retrieval D was performed with the same input parameters and methods as C, but using only the subset (22 %) of the original grid points to reduce computational cost.
-These points were chosen so that grid density would be highest in the volumes best resolved by GLORIA and sparser where little measurement data is available.
-In particular, a set of axially symmetric regions around the center of original retrieval (i.e. symmetric w.r.t. vertical axis at 66°N, 15°W) was defined as shown in Table 2.
-Points were removed from the original grid to achieve the specified vertical and horizontal resolutions - 10 for each region, resulting in the grid shown in Figure 2.
-Results changed little compared to retrieval C. Most of the minor differences between C and D occur near the edges of the hexagonal flight path (Figure 3).
+Finally, retrieval D was performed with the same input parameters and methods as C, but using only the subset (22%) of the original grid points to reduce computational cost.
+These points were chosen so that grid density would be highest in the volumes best resolved by GLORIA and sparser where little measurement data are available.
+In particular, a set of axially symmetric regions around the centre of original retrieval (i.e. symmetric with respect to vertical axis at 66° N, 15° W) was defined as shown in Table 2.
+Points were removed from the original grid to achieve the specified vertical and horizontal resolutions for each region, resulting in the grid shown in Fig. 2.
+Results changed little compared to retrieval C. Most of the minor differences between C and D occur near the edges of the hexagonal flight path (Fig. 3).
 Even though the grid spacing for retrieval D is still the same as C in some these areas, larger grid cells nearby have some effect on their neighbours.
-Note also that C and D retrievals tend to differ in the areas where the agreement between each of them and the true temperature is relatively poor and diagnostics predict lower accuracy (Figure 5), so D can be considered to be as good as C in well-resolved - 15 areas.
-Unphysical temperature structures far outside the measured area like the one partially seen at 64°N, 20°W are not unique to this retrieval, they just occur a little closer to the flight path in this case due to the coarser grid outside the hexagon.
+Note also that C and D retrievals tend to differ in the areas where the agreement between each of them and the true temperature is relatively poor and diagnostics predict lower accuracy (Fig. 5), so D can be considered to be as good as C in well-resolved areas.
+Unphysical temperature structures far outside the measured area, like the one partially seen at 64° N, 20° W, are not unique to this retrieval.
+They just occur a little closer to the flight path in this case due to the coarser grid outside the hexagon.